 How to get around: organizing your trip around Australia

 Travel within Australia is probably the biggest challenge all travelers face when touring the country.

 To cover long distances, flying is the most cost-effective.
 However, domestic flights are not cheap and you must book ahead of time.
 If you have enough time, train travel can also be a great way to see the country.

 While you can travel safely anywhere and with a wide range of transportation, the best way to explore the country is by going on a road trip, either with a car or a campervan.

-Most remote areas are only accessible by limited public transportation, so there are two main options for the solo traveller: either joining a tour or self-driving.
+Most remote areas have only limited public transportation, so there are two main options for solo travel in Australia: either joining a tour or self-driving.

-If you are embarking on a trip, these are the safest and easiest to explore destinations I would recommend for the first-time solo traveller to Australia.
+If you are embarking on a trip, these are the best destinations in Australia, from both ease and safety standpoints, and the ones I would recommend for the first-time solo traveler to Australia.

 Melbourne and its surroundings offer an insight into the great Aussie food and coffee culture plus the opportunity to discover Melbourne’s surroundings with easy day-trips.
 You can see striking coastal landmarks, ancient fern tree gully and eucalyptus forest, go hiking and enjoy the great outdoors in Yarra Valley and Mornington Peninsula.
 Take stroll or bike along the beach from Melbourne to Brighton.
 You can taste the local specialties and great variety of wines, see native animals at Wilson Promontory, one of the top locations for nature and wildlife in the region.